You might have heard from your teachers, siblings, or friends that university classes can be pretty different from high school.

 Jordan Johnston, UBC alumnus (International Relations), B.A.
 '19

 You can push the limits

 “In high school, assignments were all about meeting expectations and answering questions in a predetermined way.
 University profs want more than that—you won’t get an exceptional grade unless you’ve really gone above and beyond in some way or another.
 I started getting much better grades on my essays once I started coming up with my own research questions or challenging the foundations of the ones provided.
 Profs like when you push the limits, ask good questions, and take chances with the kind of work you’re doing!”

 Emily Morantz, UBC alumna (English Honours), B.A.
 '18

-That being said, brilliant and original epiphanies don’t come to you overnight the minute you start university, and you will probably face a few challenges during your degree.
-Some key advice: go to office hours!
+All the above being said, brilliant and original epiphanies don’t come to you overnight the minute you start university, and you will probably face a few challenges during your degree.
+Some key advice: attend office hours!
 And maybe revamp how you study for max productivity—but remember that your grades do not define who you are.